VanharaLab/VanharaLab/index.md

 ## Our mission
 We aim to understand how human tissues develop, change over time, and regenerate in health and disease.

+## Our research

+Our lab studies how human tissues respond to stress and disease.
+We develop new models of human lung and pancreatic diseases to better understand how diseases develop and how tissues repair themselves.
+We investigate how cells communicate, adapt, and contribute to tissue recovery or disease progression.

+Using advanced imaging and biological technologies, we study changes in cells and tissues that occur during disease.
+Our goal is to connect basic biological discoveries with better understanding and future treatment of human diseases, such as lung fibrosis and pancreatic cancer.

 <img src="/assets/images/nkx21-pdpn_ldci.jpg" alt="Lung epithelial spheroid" class="center-image">

 <em>Stem cells-derived lung spheroid composed of alveolar epithelium positive for NKX2.1 (green) and podoplanin (red).
 Cell nuclei are in blue.</em>

-## Our research

-Our lab investigates how human lung and pancreatic tissues respond to cellular stress and disease.
-We develop advanced experimental models to understand disease development and uncover mechanisms that regulate tissue repair and regeneration.
-Our research focuses on how cellular stress responses influence tissue plasticity, epithelial regeneration, and progenitor cell differentiation in normal and diseased tissues.

-To address these questions, we combine advanced imaging approaches, including super-resolution and live-cell microscopy, with molecular, bioanalytical, and histological techniques.
-We also develop innovative approaches for cellular profiling and phenotyping based on whole-cell mass spectrometry and chemometric analysis, enabling detailed characterization of disease-associated changes at the cellular level.